 Students who find themselves being referred to the office concerning various school related disciplinary problems in and/or out of the classroom, including school bus behavior will be handled, if not immediately given restriction or suspension, at the discretion of the principal and the parents/guardians will be notified.
-A student referred to the office for disciplinary reasons during class time will receive no credit for class on that day.
 The Office Visit Policy in no way acts to supersede the out-of-school suspension of Winchester CUSD #1 students for gross violations of school rules as outlined elsewhere in the Student-Parent Handbook.